slowernews/wisdom-tldr/README.md

 > *'If you don’t know where you’re going, any road will get you there.' -- Lewis Carroll*

 > *'Strategy requires thought; tactics require observation.' -- Max Euwe*

+Practical hints:

+> *'Choose the plan with more options.
+The one that lets you change plan.'*

+> *'Look for actionable steps.'*

-HOWEVER, some people get paralyzed by over thinking.
+HOWEVER, some people get paralyzed by [over thinking](#on-starting-and-timing).

 > *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*